 Is keto safe for women?

-Yes, it is safe, even beneficial for women.
+Yes, it is safe, and even beneficial for women.
 Many have seen great results after following the diet.

 Some of the reasons the keto eating plan for women may have to differ include: